miker704/Strife/patches2.md

     - Added close modal to error boundary loading screen.
     - Added close modal to refresh loading screen.
     - Added close modal to delete server loading screen.
+    - Added A new version of use previos hook in utils.

 ## Backend Changes